MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-set-up-customer-assets.md

 ## Create and assign asset categories

-Use an Asset category to group your assets.
+Use an asset category to group your assets.
 Asset categories allow you to quickly apply property templates to a group of assets.

 1. In Field Service, change to the **Settings** area.